NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW.

 Vogl, L. E., Newton, N. C., Champion, K. E., & Teesson, M. (2014).
 A universal harm-minimisation approach to preventing psychostimulant and cannabis use in adolescents: a cluster randomised controlled trial.
 Substance abuse treatment, prevention, and policy, 9, 24.

-The Climate Schools programs recieved a three-star rating from the National Centre for Education and Training on Addiction (NCETA) following their comprehensive systematic review of alcohol education programs.
+The Climate Schools programs received a three-star rating from the National Centre for Education and Training on Addiction (NCETA) following their comprehensive systematic review of alcohol education programs.
 Climate School was the only Australian program to receive the maximum evidence rating.

 The Climate Schools programs were recognised at the 2014 Society of Mental Health Research conference with the Australian Rotary Health Knowledge Dissemination award.